Hello, and this is the first talk on how the heart

 and partitioning of the outflow tracks.

-but it?s important to underscore all of this processes
+but it's important to underscore all of these processes

 are happening at the same time.

-we?re looking at the view of the heart from the left.
+On the left image, we are looking at the view of the heart

 And on the right side of the screen,